KevinStrange1/Solo-Project/README.md

 GroovyGuru is a web application that generates Spotify playlists based on the user's mood and activity.
 This application is built with React.js for the frontend, Express.js and Node.js for the backend, and MongoDB for the database.

+## Getting Started

+To use the application, simply visit [GroovyGuru](https://groove-guru.vercel.app/) in your browser.

 ## Features

 - User input for name, mood, and activity
 - Dynamic routing using React Router
 - Fetching data from Spotify API

+## Tech Stack

+The core technologies used in this project are:

+- Frontend:
+  - React.js
+  - React Router
+- Backend:
+  - Express.js
+  - Node.js
+  - MongoDB

+---

 ## Installation